 2. NVMe SSDs are blazing fast

 If we look at the consumer-level SSDs at affordable prices, M.2 NVMe SSDs are the fastest drives out there.
-The maximum theoretical read (sequential) speed of an NVMe M.2 SSD is 3000MB/s.
+The maximum theoretical read (sequential) speed of an NVMe M.2 SSD is 3500MB/s on PCIe 3.0 x4 lanes.
 However, 2000 to 2500MB/s is the normal speed you will get with any NVMe drive from any popular brand.

 The write speed can vary according to the system and other factors.
 But, I have seen most of the drives offering 1500 to 2500MB/s write speed (sequential).
 So, you can imagine how fast these SSDs are.